-For example, to spend some years in a cheap country i EE is perfect for someone trying to learn how to trade.
-Daytrading requires a lot of experience, and if you are willing to spend 2-3 years learning with no estimated income and live where most things are cheaper, I redommend EE.
+For example, to spend some years in a cheap country, EE is perfect for someone trying to learn how to trade.
+Daytrading requires a lot of experience, and if you are willing to spend 2-3 years learning with no estimated income and live where most things are cheaper, I recommend EE.
 There are so many advantages:

-- To spend some years abroad and go travelling in the weekends.
+- To spend some years abroad and go traveling in the weekends.
 A great way to learn the culture.

-- Cost of living is perhaps 1/4 of Norway, perhaps even lower.
+- The cost of living is perhaps 1/4 of Norway, perhaps even lower.